jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 title: Improve Your Python: 'yield' and Generators Explained
 date: 2013-04-07 20:23
-categories: python yield generators tutorial explained
+categories: python yield generators tutorial improveyourpython

 Prior to beginning tutoring sessions, I ask new students to fill out a brief self-assessment where they rate their understanding of various Python concepts.
 Some